 La Tomatina tomato fight in Buñol near Valencia happens every year on the last Wednesday in August though the partying starts earlier in the week.
 The highlight of the festival is the tomato fight which takes place between 11am and 1pm on that day.
 The event has become one of the highlights on Spain’s summer festivals calendar with thousands of people flocking to this little Valencian town for this chaotic event.
-Most young visitors book cheap accommodation in Valencia then take the train to Bunyol for the day.

 Such are the numbers going to La Tomatina that the event has become a victim of its own success.
 The sheer number of people means that it’s extremely difficult to get anywhere near the central area where the tomato lorries arrive so you may well find yourself a few streets away from the main action.
 Never mind, there are plenty people in the same boat and the street partying goes on no matter where you are.